 Source: S&P Capital IQ.
 Data is current as of latest fully reported quarter.
 Dollar amounts in millions.
 FQ = fiscal quarter.

 Let's dig into the inventory specifics.
-On a trailing-12-month basis, work-in-progress inventory was the fastest-growing segment, up 27.8%.
-On a sequential-quarter basis, raw materials inventory was the fastest-growing segment, up 28.1%.
+On a trailing-12-month basis, raw materials inventory was the fastest-growing segment, up 68.3%.
+On a sequential-quarter basis, raw materials inventory was also the fastest-growing segment, up 10.8%.
 Although ATMI shows inventory growth that outpaces revenue growth, the company may also display positive inventory divergence, suggesting that management sees increased demand on the horizon.

 Foolish bottom line